mark-gerarts/automapper-plus/README.md

 }
 ```

-The following snippet provides an quick overview how the mapper can be
+The following snippet provides a quick overview on how the mapper can be
 configured and used.

 ```php